cat care

 Pheochromocytoma in cats Read More »

-In veterinary medicine, pain relief after surgical procedures such as ovariohysterectomy (castration) is a major challenge.
-Effective pain management is crucial to ensure animal well-being and minimize postoperative complications.
-Various opioids are used here, which relieve pain through their effect on the mu-opioid receptors.
-In this article we compare the effectiveness of morphine, methadone and tramadol used in cats after neutering.
+In veterinary medicine, pain relief after surgical procedures such as ovariohysterectomy (castration) presents a significant challenge.
+Effective pain management is crucial to ensure the animals' well-being and minimize postoperative complications.
+Various opioids are used for this purpose, alleviating pain by acting on mu-opioid receptors.
+In this article, we compare the efficacy of morphine, methadone, and tramadol as used in cats after castration.

 American Wirehair Diseases